-The Ozarks Mini Maker Faire regularly attracts thousands and thousands of guests to see what and how people are inventing, making and creating.
-This is our 3rd year of showcasing what’s creative & innovative throughout the Ozarks region.
-We WANT YOU to showcase YOUR creative & innovative spirit- whether you’re a hobbyist, established maker, or cutting edge company.
-The last two years’ Faires featured more than 500 Makers and Maker Assistants.
-This one-day event filled the Springfield Expo Center both inside and out with more than 5,000 attendees and 180+ Maker booths with hands-on activities.
+The Ozarks Maker Faire regularly attracts thousands and thousands of guests to see what and how people are inventing, making and creating.
+This is our 7th year of showcasing what’s creative & innovative throughout the Ozarks region.
+We want YOU to showcase YOUR creative & innovative spirit- whether you’re a hobbyist, established maker, or cutting edge company.
+The last six years’ Faires have featured more than 700 Makers and Maker Assistants along with more than 12,000 attendees (TOTAL from the past 6 years) and 180+ Maker booths with hands-on activities.

 This family-friendly event showcases the amazing work of all kinds of makers in the Ozarks area and beyond—anyone who is embracing the DIY or DIT (do-it-together!) spirit and wants to share their accomplishments with an appreciative audience.
 Exhibits that are interactive or highlight the process of making things are especially desired.